Quackit Logo

 HTML 5 <hgroup> Tag

-The HTML <hgroup> tag is used for defining the header of an HTML document or section.
+The HTML <hgroup> tag is used for defining the heading of an HTML document or section.
 More specifically, it is used to group a set of <h1>-<h6> elements when the heading has multiple levels, such as subheadings, alternative titles, or taglines.

 For example, you might have a level 1 heading, followed by a subheading in a level 2 heading.
 In this instance, the level 2 heading is different to the other level 2 headings in the document because it is an extension of the level 1 heading (i.e. it is a subheading of the heading).
 Therefore, to group the two together, you can use the <hgroup> tag.
 The example below demonstrates this scenario.